SIP-311: snxUSD Teleporters (V3)

 Future SIPs could involve additional fee payment methods (such as snxUSD), alternative fee structures, and circuit-breaking functionality for added security.

-Implementation entails two functions on the snxUSD token module:
+Implementation entails adding two new functions to the snxUSD token module:

 ccipReceive(Any2EVMMessage calldata message)